willshen8/willshen8/README.md

-### Hi there 👋

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-Hi, my name is Will and I am a fullstack engineer living in Melbourne, Australia 🇦🇺 I am passionate about building user-centric application and makes a difference in people's daily lives.
+Hi👋, my name is Will and I am a fullstack engineer living in Melbourne, Australia 🇦🇺 I am passionate about building user-centric application and makes a difference in people's daily lives.

 Outside coding, my hobbies are: